tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 See the [blockchain support document](../Instructor_Support/Blockchain.md) for a background video on this topic.

-Start this activity by commenting to the students the following:
+Start this activity by explaining the following to students:

 * As we talk through each pillar, keep in mind what you uncovered during the previous exercise.
 What feature would you put in each category?